ChemicalDevelopment/kscript.org/index.md

 bin/ks
 lib/libks.so
 ... # all the files
-include/ks.h
+include/ks/ks.h
 $ ./bin/ks --version
 0.0.1
 $ ./bin/ks -e 'print ("Hello World")'
 Hello World
-$ ./bin/ks -Itime -e 'time.asc()'
+$ ./bin/ks -itime -e 'time.format()'
 Mon Nov 30 18:27:35 2020
 ```

 ## Building From Source

 Sometimes you may want to build your own version from the source code.
 This is a guide for those users.
-Again, it should be reiterated that this option should only be done if you can't do the other versions.
+Again, it should be reiterated that this option is not recommended for beginners

 To get the source code, you can either clone the [repository on GitHub](https://github.com/ChemicalDevelopment/kscript):